 Our aquatic facilities support lap training for short and long distances as well as recreational and rehabilitative use.

-Whether it’s learning to swim or rehabilitation, leisurely play or distance training, we have the facilities to support you.
+Whether it’s rehabilitation or distance training, we have the facilities to support you.

 If you need help to manage a chronic condition or an injury, our Multipurpose Pool will be a valuable addition to your existing therapy.

 We also have an electronic pool lift for patrons to access our aquatic facilities if required.

 Appropriate swimwear is to be worn at all times when using aquatic facilities.
 Please ensure babies and toddlers are wearing swim nappies when in our pools.
 Read our pool rules here.

 Our Learn to Swim Pool is perfect for the little ones.
 It features a beach entry, frog slide and our playful tipping buckets.

 The Learn to Swim Pool has a depth of 0.2m at beach entry, increasing to 1m at the deepest end and sits between a temperature range of 31-33 degrees.